peteGSX-Projects/petegsx-projects.github.io/docs/simple-throttle/index.rst

   :alt: Throttle Screen
   :scale: 30%

 While on this screen, rotating the rotary encoder will increase or decrease the locomotive speed.
+Rotating slowly, by default, will increment/decrement the speed by 1, however rotating faster will increment/decrement by 2, and faster again by 5.
+The thresholds and values for these can be customised as outlined in :ref:`simple-throttle/index:other settings`.

 If speed is greater than zero: